 As for the actual pools, Hotels will normally open up as the weather improves.
 So if the weather is good for pool time, the chances are your hotel will have something on offer.
 They really do aim to please.
 Anytime between the end of March and the end of October is a good bet for pool weather.

-Pools – While a refreshing dip in the pool may seem a great way to cool of the extreme heat in Vegas means this isn’t always the case.
+Pools – While a refreshing dip in the pool may seem a great way to cool off, the extreme heat in Vegas means this isn’t always the case.
 The pool water is actually quite warm and doesn’t provide quite the relief we expect.
 Upon returning to the sun lounger the effect wears of rather fast and then you are just hot and wet which is doubly uncomfortable.
 The only option is simply floating about in the water, but this has its limits as you begin to “prune up”.

 Rat Runs – When Walking the Strip it’s often possible to head into a casino at one end and exit at the other covering a large part of the Strip in air-conditioned bliss.
-Be careful not to get lost though, Casinos can be intentionally Maze like.
+Be careful not to get lost though, Casinos can be intentionally Maze-like.

 Best time to Visit

-There really isn’t a bad time to Visit, depending on what you want to do.
+There really isn’t a bad time to visit, depending on what you want to do.
 Vegas is such a diverse town there is always something going on and something to do.
 Unless you are coming for the pool scene in which case Winter is a no-no, then really you will have a blast any time of the year.
 The unbearable summer heat is actually very bearable thanks to endless Air conditioning.
 But the spring is probably the best, with autumn narrowly following behind.
 But Vegas really is a year-round City!

 Have Your Say?